Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Method

+For the rest of the evanescent partial waves and their decaying wave potentials, we use the rational maps of Eqs. \eqref{h phi 1 map}-\eqref{h psi 1 map}.
+This time, real valued parameters are used for the maps, as there is no need to impose further decay to the already decaying potentials we seek, and analogous discretisations of the domains and matrix formulations of Eqs. \eqref{equation of motion waveguide x}-\eqref{equation of motion half-space shear} are obtained.

-Finally, similarly to \cite{Georgiades2022LeakyMethods, Adamou2004SpectralMedia, Kiefer2019CalculatingInteraction}, we merge all discretised equations into a single, matrix equation, replacing the rows corresponding to the collocation points at the two interfaces with the relevant, discretised, interface conditions.
+Finally, similarly to \cite{Georgiades2022LeakyMethods, Adamou2004SpectralMedia, Kiefer2019CalculatingInteraction}, we merge all discretised equations into a single matrix equation, replacing the rows corresponding to the collocation points at the two interfaces with the relevant, discretised, interface conditions, and those at infinity with Dirichlet zero boundary conditions.
 This results in a polynomial eigenvalue problem